google/WebFundamentals/src/site/tools/setup/setup_kit.markdown

     - Once you've successfully set up the build tools, the site automatically loads in the browser.
 notes:
   command-line:
     - Most of your interactions with the Web Starter Kit will be through the command line.
-Run commands in the Terminal app if you’re on Mac, your shell in Linux, or <a href="http://www.cygwin.com/">Cygwin if you are on Windows</a>.
+Run commands in the Terminal app if you’re on Mac, your shell in Linux, or cmd.exe if you are on Windows.
   next:
     - Now that you've set up the Web Starter Kit, try [building a site]({{site.baseurl}}/tools/build/build_site.html).
 ---